andresemartinez/st/README.md

 # Andres's build of st - the simple (suckless) terminal

-The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever:
+The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make's it awesome.
+Based on version 0.8.2.

 ## Customzations
 + Added desktop entry for desktop environments